If you’ve felt like this or you’re worried that this is going to be the reality when you land…you’re not alone.

 You need to invest in a VPN that actively serves the China market and doesn’t mind playing cat-and-mouse with China’s censors.

-The Best VPN for China
+The Best VPN for China in 2023

 There’s plenty of debate about the “best VPN” for China.
 For the sake of your sanity, though, I’m going to list three that meet the following criteria that I find to be most important as an expat in China: